 In the movie Patch Adams, the late Robin Williams played a brilliant young doctor who believes the Old Testament adage that “laughter is the best medicine.”

-He goes into the children’s cancer ward of a hospital wearing an inflated surgical glove on his head, making him look like a rooster.
+In the children’s cancer ward he wears an inflated surgical glove on his head, making him look like a rooster.
 He wears bedpans for shoes and stomps about, flapping his arms and squawking.

 The children find it hilarious, but hospital directors consider it undignified and demand he stop.